Commitment and Consistency

 If you haven’t read the previous article within this series and want more context on the six persuasion principles, we recommend beginning at article one.

-Commitment and consistency is a powerful social psychological tool.
+Commitment and consistency are a powerful social psychological tool.
 The principle is defined as the following:

 Once we make a decision or take a stand, we are likely to make future decisions to match that past behavior.